Sri Lankan President urges people to stop 'violence and acts of revenge' as death toll in violence rises to 8 | Politics

 Sri Lankan President urges people to stop 'violence and acts of revenge' as death toll in violence rises to 8

-Embattled Sri Lankan President Gotabaya Rajapaksa on Tuesday urged people to stop violence and acts of revenge against fellow citizens and vowed to address the political and economic crisis facing the nation, even as the death toll rose to eight in the unprecedented violence that erupted after supporters of former prime minister Mahinda Rajapaksa attacked anti-government protesters here.Nearly 250 people have also been injured in the violence in Colombo and other parts of the country.
+Sri Lankan President Gotabaya Rajapaksa on Tuesday urged people to stop violence and acts of revenge against fellow citizens and vowed to address the political and economic crisis facing the nation, even as his elder brother and former prime minister Mahinda Rajapaksa was evacuated to a naval base for his safety after a series of attacks on his supporters that left at least eight people dead.Nearly 250 people have also been injured in the violence in Colombo and other parts of the country.

 - Country: